The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Preliminaries: Allen--Cahn solutions, limit -varifolds and GMT regularity results

 \begin{oss} In \cite{RogTon} and \cite{Ton1}, these conclusions are established in the case of Euclidean ambient space.
 Adaptation of the arguments to the case of Riemannian ambient space is routine. \end{oss}

-Under the hypotheses of Theorem~\ref{Roger-Tonegawa}, no regularity result for the limit varifold $V$ is known beyond the fact that the regular set is dense in ${\rm spt} \, \|V\|$ (which follows from Allard's regularity theorem).
-Heuristically, the theorem says that the minimal portions, if there are any, always appear with even multiplicity and lie in the $\{u_\infty=-1\}$-phase.
+Under the hypotheses of Theorem~\ref{Roger-Tonegawa}, no regularity result for the limit varifold $V$ is known beyond the fact that the regular set (i.e.\ the $C^{1, \alpha}$ embedded part of ${\rm spt} \, \|V\|$) is dense in ${\rm spt} \, \|V\|$ (which follows from Allard's regularity theorem).
+Theorem~\ref{Roger-Tonegawa} says that the minimal portions (also referred to as ``hiddden boundary''), if there are any, always appear with even multiplicity and lie in the $\{u_\infty=-1\}$-phase whenever $g >0$.
 In principle, minimal and non-minimal portions may come together in irregular fashion (e.g.\ as depicted in Figure~\ref{fig:necks}).
-More threatening for the success of the minmax approach is the possibility that the limit interface could be completely minimal, i.e.\ the possibility that ~$u_\infty\equiv -1$ a.e.\ on $N$ and $\spt{V}$ all consists of ``hidden boundary''.
-This latter possibility in fact arises under the hypotheses of Theorem~\ref{Roger-Tonegawa} even for $g\equiv 1$ and $N=\R^n$, see \cite[Section~6.3]{HT}.
+More threatening to the success of the min-max approach to Theorem~\ref{thm:existence} is the possibility that the limit interface ends up being completely minimal, i.e.\ the possibility that ~$u_\infty\equiv -1$ a.e.\ on $N$ and $\spt{V}$ all consists of hidden boundary.
+This possibility can in fact arise under the hypotheses of Theorem~\ref{Roger-Tonegawa} even when $g\equiv 1$ and $N=\R^n$; see \cite[Section~6.3]{HT}.

 Throughout the rest of the article, it will be convenient to use the terminology defined as follows: